 Following approximately one-hour at the summit (depending on weather and time conditions), we begin a three-hour descent back down the volcano…arriving to La Soledad and our awaiting transportation mid-day.
 Groups are usually back in Antigua by early afternoon (~1:00pm), plenty of time for a celebratory beer, cappuccino or siesta…well done!

 We offer affordable rental rates for a variety of hiking gear you might need for your Acatenango Hike.
-Please indicate what you need on your Guest Information Form prior to your trip! *Prices are per Overnight Trip
+Please indicate what you need as “add on” items in the check out process! *Prices are per Overnight Trip